linebender/druid/CONTRIBUTING.md

 If you're already contributing to this project and want to do more, then there might be a chance to help out with the preparation of new releases.
-Whether you're new or have prepared druid releases many times already, it helps to follow a checklist of what needs to be done.
+Whether you're new or have prepared Druid releases many times already, it helps to follow a checklist of what needs to be done.
 This is that list.

 ### Increasing the versions